kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

 1. [made it clear when the fixation begins and ends](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/feature-taiwan-setup/script/data-trimming.md#adding-when-a-saccadefixation-startsends)
    * [what is the function *aggregate*?](https://github.com/kisiyama/ntu-ut-ling-vwp/blob/feature-taiwan-setup/script/data-trimming.md#aggregate)

-Now, we are going to
+## Extracting information from E-Prime

-1. Extract information of E-prime from a file taking a file name as an argument
+We let E-Prime to send information about conditions and items.
-> they are about conditions and items
+We can find it in a column named `StudioEventData`

 ```R
 file_name = "npi_2017_New test_Rec 05_Segment 1.tsv"